 The IRI-POI present in the SMF shall send the xIRIs over LI_X2 for each of the events listed in TS 33.127 [5] clause 6.2.3.3, the details of which are described in the following clauses.
 In the case where the SMF is part of a combined SMF+PGW-C, the details of the events are specified in clause 6.3.3.2.
 The IRI-POI present in the SMF shall also send a SeparatedLocationReporting xIRI (as described in clause 7.3.4.1) when the IRI-POI provisioned in the H-SMF detects that the V-SMF has sent location data via the HsmfUpdateData service operation to the H-SMF that does not otherwise trigger an existing SMF record type.

+As specified in TS 23.501 [2] clause 5.6.1, a PDU session may support either a single-access PDU Connectivity Service (referred to as a single-access PDU Session) or a multi-access PDU Connectivity Service (referred to as a Multi-Access PDU (MA PDU) session).

+The details of the messages for single-access PDU sessions are provided below in clauses 6.2.3.2.2, 6.2.3.2.3, 6.2.3.2.4, 6.2.3.2.5 and 6.2.3.2.6.

+The details of the messages for multi-access PDU sessions are provided below in clauses 6.2.3.2.7 and 6.2.3.2.8.

 6.2.3.2.2 PDU session establishment

-The IRI-POI in the SMF shall generate an xIRI containing an SMFPDUSessionEstablishment record when the IRI-POI present in the SMF detects that a PDU session has been established for the target UE.
+The IRI-POI in the SMF shall generate an xIRI containing an SMFPDUSessionEstablishment record when the IRI-POI present in the SMF detects that a single-access PDU session has been established for the target UE.
 The IRI-POI present in the SMF shall generate the xIRI for the following events:

 - For a non-roaming scenario, the SMF (or for a roaming scenario, V-SMF in the VPLMN), sends the N1 NAS message (via AMF) PDU SESSION ESTABLISHMENT ACCEPT to the UE and the 5G Session Management (5GSM) state within the SMF is changed to PDU SESSION ACTIVE (see TS 24.501 [13]).
 If SMF receives a Npcf_SMPolicyControl_Create response from the PCF for the target UE in response to Npcf_SMPolicyControl_Create request sent by SMF to PCF including PCC rules which traffic control policy data contains either a routeToLocs IE or trafficSteeringPolIdDl IE and/or trafficSteeringPolIdUl IE, SMF includes them in the xIRI.
 These PCC rules correspond to policies that influence the target UE’s traffic flows (see TS 29.513 [88] clause 5.5.3).